About the PrincipalAdd to Favourites

 Mrs Anne Johnstone is Ravenswood’s tenth Principal and commenced in January 2016.

-very best education and recognises that preparing them to take their place as lifelong learners in a globalised society is essential.
-Anne
+the very best education and recognises that preparing them to take their place as lifelong learners in a globalised society is essential.

-strives to ensure that students understand how to harness their strengths, develop a growth mindset, and make a positive contribution to the
+Anne strives to ensure that students understand how to harness their strengths, develop a growth mindset, and make a positive contribution

-lives of others and the world around them.
-She was previously Principal of Seymour College, a leading independent day and boarding school for
+to the lives of others and the world around them.
+She was previously Principal of Seymour College, a leading independent day and boarding

-girls in Adelaide, South Australia.
-Anne is also a founding Board member of the Positive Education Schools Association (PESA), and has been
+school for girls in Adelaide, South Australia.
+Anne is also a founding Board member of the Positive Education Schools Association (PESA),

 Anne has a rich and diverse academic background.
 She holds a Bachelor of Arts degree, a Bachelor of Laws degree (with Honours), and a Graduate Diploma in Education.
 She has been the recipient of the Teachers’ Guild of NSW Award for Excellence in the Early Years of Teaching.
 In 2004, Anne was awarded a Winston Churchill Fellowship to explore strategies to foster resilience in learning.
 Anne conducted this study while based at Cambridge University, England.